-New-generation variable coders offer significant and relevant improvements to help keep production moving and keep idle time, scrap and rework costs to a minimum.
-Wire, cable and pipe producers can drive much higher production uptime, throughput and quality when they upgrade from an early-generation CIJ solution to today's advanced technology.
+New-generation variable printers offer significant and relevant improvements to help keep production moving and keep idle time, scrap and rework costs to a minimum.
+Wire and cable producers can drive much higher production uptime, throughput and quality when they upgrade from an early-generation CIJ solution to today's advanced technology.

-And if they are still using hot stamping, roller coding or other antiquated marking technology that requires higher levels of maintenance and produces substandard codes, manufacturers have even more to gain from the benefits of improved production uptime, automatic code variation and higher-quality results using new-generation CIJ systems.
+Manufacturers that are still using hot stamping, roller coding or other antiquated marking technology that requires higher levels of maintenance and produces substandard codes, have even more to gain from the benefits of improved production uptime, automatic code variation and higher-quality results using new-generation CIJ systems.